MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/reference/resources/windows/scriptResource.md

 to run Windows PowerShell script blocks on target nodes.
 The `Script` resource uses `GetScript` `SetScript`, and `TestScript` properties that contain script blocks you define to perform the corresponding DSC state operations.

+> [!TIP]
+> Where possible, it's best practice to use a defined DSC resource instead of this one.
+The `Script`
+> resource has drawbacks that make it more difficult to test, maintain, and predict.
+>
+> Unlike other DSC resources, every property for a `Script` resource is a key property and the
+> **Get** method for this resource can only return a single string for the current state.
+There are
+> no guarantees that this resource is implemented idempotently or that it'll work as expected on
+> any system because it uses custom code.
+It can't be tested without being invoked on a target
+> system.
+>
+> Before using the `Script` resource, consider whether you can [author a resource][01] instead.
+> Using well-defined DSC resources makes your configurations more readable and maintainable.

 [!INCLUDE [Updated DSC Resources](../../../../../includes/dsc-resources.md)]